 Landlords often ask potential tenants to provide references to prove that you are reliable and will be able to afford the rent.
 This usually means providing bank details and/or a letter from your employer confirming employment.
 Sometimes landlords ask for character references or references from former landlords.
 If you are taking on a tenancy for the first time, a landlord might accept a reference from a parent or guardian.

 You may be asked to provide a guarantor for the rent.
 This is more common for young people.
 A guarantor is someone who agrees to pay the rent if you do not.

 What kind of tenancy agreement you would have

-When you have found a suitable place and paid the necessary charges, you will usually be given a tenancy agreement to sign before you move in.
+When you have found a suitable place you will usually be given a tenancy agreement to sign before you move in.
 This states the rights and responsibilities that you and your landlord will have during the tenancy.
 You should check it carefully before you sign it, and get advice if you are unsure about anything it says.